-Wages should be reported at W1.
-You don’t need to report superannuation contributions.
+You must report wages at W1.
+You don’t need to report superannuation contributions..

-Not registering with the Tax Office for tax obligations reported in your activity statement.
+Not registering with the ATO for tax obligations reported in your activity statement.

 It is important to ensure that you are correctly registered for all your tax obligations.
-To register or cancel registration for PAYG withholding, goods and services tax, luxury car tax or wine equalisation tax contact the Tax Office on 13 28 66.
+To register or cancel registration for PAYG withholding, goods and services tax, luxury car tax or wine equalisation tax, contact us on 13 28 66.

-Not notifying the Tax Office of the accounting method used.
+Not notifying us of the accounting method used.

-Taxpayers new to business reporting on the correct method should also notify the Tax Office on 13 28 66.
+If you are new to business reporting, notify us on 13 28 66.

-If you are you using the cash accounting method and your business turnover is expected to exceed $1 million, you must change to the accrual accounting method and notify the Tax Office on 13 28 66.
-Requests for continued use of the cash accounting method will be considered, however approval is dependent on circumstances.
+If you are using the cash accounting method and your business turnover is expected to exceed $1 million, you must change to the accrual accounting method and notify us on 13 28 66.
+We will consider requests for continued use of the cash accounting method.
+However, approval is dependent on circumstances.

 Not including cash taken from the till to pay for purchases.